PaulElisha/CreateJsonStructure/README.md

 - Create a target file in your script folder.
 In this case, I used this path: "script/target/input.json"
 - Assign the target file to a variable like this: `string private constant INPUT_PATH = "script/target/input.json"`;
-- Copy the fs_permissions configuration in the foundry.toml file and paste in your foundry config file
+- Copy the fs_permissions configuration in the foundry.toml file and paste in your foundry config file to enable write permission to access your project directory, it works for read permission too.

 - Example: